 MATH140: Calculus I (4 credits)

 MATH246: Differential Equations for Scientists & Engineers (3 credits)

 PHYS161: General Physics, Mechanics and Particles Dynamics (3 credits)

 PHYS260/261: General Physics, Vibrations, Waves, Heat, and E/M (4 credits)

 *A minimum of six additional credits must be completed from the approved “Mathematics and Basics Sciences” electives list.
 (6 credits)

 This requirement is fulfilled by completing ENES100: "Introduction to Engineering Design.
 This course introduces first year students to the engineering design experience.

 As an ENES100 student you will be assigned to a team which is required to prepare reports and presentations which summarize the design process and product performance of the technologic device they are working on.
 You will learn how to work successfully in teams and develop an understanding of group dynamics.
 Basic science and engineering principles are also covered in the class.
 You will also develop various computer skills including familiarity with internet and library databases for research, basic spread sheets, and essential word processor and graphical presentation software.

 Other objectives include learning about the role engineers play in our modern society and an introduction to some engineering ethics concepts.
 Finally, there are numerous opportunities throughout the course for you to develop and improve your communication skills.

-The Disciplinary Foundation in Computer Science consists of core courses in both electrical engineering and computer science.
-There are 30 credits of electrical engineering work under this area.
+The Disciplinary Foundation in Computer Science consists of core course in both electrical engineering and computer science.
+There are 28 credits of electrical engineering work under this area.
 The computer science component requires students to complete an additional 18 credits.